RosettaCommons/documentation/application_documentation/design/anchored-design.md

 -   filters::omega - boolean - do not print trajectories with any loop omega torsions more than 30 degrees from trans

 These options activate vicinity sampling in kinematic loop closure.
 (The default is to use random samples from the Ramachandran distribution for the non-pivot torsions in the loop; these options instead perturb the existing loop slightly).
-This is almost certainly out-of-date due to the development of [[Next-Generation KIC]] loop closure.
+This is almost certainly out-of-date due to the development of [[Next Generation KIC]] loop closure.

 -   loops::vicinity_sampling - bool - activate vicinity sampling
 -   loops::vicinity_degree - real - degree range of perturbation; default is 1 degree